msalemor/azure-comosdb-for-developers/DotnetDockerImage-README.md

 dotnet run
 ```

-## Docker file to build
+## Docker file to build an image

-Add the following commands to a Docker file at the solution level to create a docker image of the ContosoCrm.WebApp.
+Add the following commands to a Docker file at the solution level to create a docker image of the ContosoCrm.WebApp:

-This is a two step process where solution is first published using a build environment, and then the output it is copied to a runtime environment.
+> **Note:** This is a two step process where solution is first published using a build environment, and then the output it is copied to a runtime environment.

 ```yaml
 FROM microsoft/dotnet:sdk AS build-env